Telouet Kasbah: Location

 The palace is located on the outskirts of the small Berber village of Télouet, in Morocco.
 It lies at an elevation of 1800 m.
 Occupying a strategic position in the High Atlas, the occupants of the palace had the privilege of being on the passage of caravans and near major salt mines.
-The kasbah and the village are now accessible by the P1506 road which, coming from the north, is accessed by a junction near the Tizi n'Tichka, from the RN9 road that connects Marrakech to Ouarzazate.

 History

 The passage of the merchant caravans, which connected the desert with the large cities situated on the other side of the Atlas, and the proximity of the salt mines, made the wealth of the Pashas inhabiting Telouet.
 The current kasbah was built starting in 1860 by Mohammed Ibiyet, the head of the Glaoui clan in the High Atlas.
 Construction took 5 years and is said to have involved some 300 craftsmen brought from many parts of Morocco, including Fes.
 In later years, the kasbah continued to be expanded as the family grew in power and wealth.
 The craftsmen decorated the walls with zellij and carved stucco and painted the cedar-wood ceilings with colorful motifs, adding distinctive elements of the classical Andalusi-Moroccan style to local Amazigh (Berber) styles.

-The support given to French by El Glaoui, often called the Glaoui during the French occupation in Morocco, earned him the reciprocal support of the French colonial authorities.
-At the height of his power, the Glaoui family had considerable wealth, making him one of the country's leading figures.
-But this commitment turned against him during the increasing rise towards the independence of Morocco.
-He died in oblivion in Marrakech in 1956.
-The funeral procession was presided over by Crown Prince Moulay Hassan ben Mohammed, the future ruler of Morocco as Hassan II.
-Since then, mainly because of such political connotation, the kasbah has been almost abandoned.

-Tourism

-The kasbah is still visited today, via local guides.
-Entry is monitored by a guard, who receives low entry fees.
+During the French colonial occupation of Morocco after 1912, the Glaoui family allied itself with the French regime.
+Thami El Glaoui, the head of the family after Madani El Glaoui's death in 1918, was recognized as "Pasha" of Marrakesh.
+At the height of his power, he had amassed considerable wealth, making him one of the country's leading figures.
+His political affiliation with the French and his role in pushing Mohammed V into exile eventually brought about his family's downfall as Morocco's independence movement gained strength.
+Thami died of cancer in Marrakech in 1956, just as Mohammed V was returning in triumph to Morocco.
+His palace in Telouet was still being expanded and decorated when his death and fall from grace put an end to the ongoing work.
+In 1957, after Morocco formally gained independence from France, the Glaoui family's wealth and palaces across the country were confiscated, along with that of other figures who had collaborated with the French administration.

+Since then, the Glaoui palace in Telouet has been abandoned and is now owned by the village council.
+Most of the palace remains in ruins, but a section of ornate receptions rooms on one of the upper floors has been fully restored and made accessible to tourists.
+The palace, including its restored portion, suffered damage during the 2023 Marrakesh–Safi earthquake.